 Deploy Self-Hosted

-Deploy the Virtual Signer on your own infrastructure using Docker Compose for a streamlined, containerised deployment.
+Deploy the Virtual Signer on your own infrastructure using Docker Compose for a streamlined, containerised deployment on your own physical hardware.
 This guide provides practical steps to get your Virtual Signer running quickly on standard Linux servers.

 For architectural details and security considerations, see the Self-Hosting documentation.